Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Results and discussion

 A haloscope signal might in principle result from a local overdensity, such as axion miniclusters, meaning that $\afrac > 1$.
 However, we can exclude this possibility by observing the signal spectrum for a longer period, beyond these usually brief and rare encounters.\footnote{An overdensity from a ``bound object'' would likely also be visible as a very narrow feature in the temporal spectrum~\cite[e.g.][]{1701.03118}.} The ``worst case'' scenario for \hyperlsw is therefore when \gagg takes the smallest possible value for the allowed signal, corresponding to $\afrac = 1$ and \rholoc = \SI{0.6}{\GeV/\cm^3} (possibly multiplied with a safety factor to account for more exotic halo models).
 That minimal value of \gagg is the target threshold, which does not depend on the axion model.

-The rationale above provides a model-independent ``no-lose theorem'' i.e.\ a clear answer to the question of whether or not it makes sense to build a \hyperlsw setup.
+The rationale above provides a model-independent ``no-lose theorem'', i.e., a clear answer to the question of whether or not it makes sense to build \hyperlsw.
 Also note that if the target \gagg is larger than the technical sensitivity limit presented in \cref{fig:exp}, we can apply the cost-saving measures from \cref{sec:timeline_and_costs}.
 Assuming a QCD~axion, we can also estimate $\afrac \leq 1$ for a given cosmological scenario, which we will briefly discuss in \cref{sec:other_uses}.

 Let us now estimate the sensitivity of a \hyperlsw setup.
-Since we assume the axion to already be discovered, it is not meaningful to define the sensitivity in terms of a median expected limit or discovery reach.
+Since we assume the axion to already have been discovered, it is not meaningful to define the sensitivity in terms of a median expected limit or discovery reach.
 Instead, we follow the suggestion of Ref.~\cite[Sec.~40]{10.1093/ptep/ptac097} and define the figure-of-merit

 whose inverse $\Phi^{-1}$ measures the expected relative uncertainty of the signal~$\mathcal{S}$ in \cref{eq:n_photons} for a background~$\mathcal{B}$.
 Since $\mathcal{S} \propto \gagg^4$, the precision for measuring \gagg is then approximately